 IT’S SAYING YES…

-It’s saying yes when they ask to go around the block just one more time.
+It’s saying yes when they ask to bike or walk around the block just one more time.

 It’s saying yes when they beg you to paint their fingernails even though you know it will all be picked off in approximately 23 minutes.